Mark-Seebode/Higher_Order_QBM/README.md

 ## Relation to the Paper

-The code follows the paper's description of a Higher-Order Quantum Boltzmann Machines (HOQBMs): visible units encode inputs and labels, hidden units represent latent degrees of freedom, and the Hamiltonian may include higher-order Pauli interactions such as `ZZZ`.
+The code follows the paper's description of HOQBMs:
+Units are represented by qubits with higher-order Pauli interactions such as `ZZZ`.
+The interactions include clamped visible units as part of the k-body interactions.

 The GQEVT component follows the paper's idea of approximating Gibbs-state preparation by applying a polynomial transformation to a block-encoded Hamiltonian without adding a nested optimization loop.
-In the notation of the paper, GQSP implements a transformation of the normalized Hamiltonian, written as approximately `p(H / alpha)`, where `alpha` is a block-encoding normalization.
-For a Gibbs operator, the polynomial must be chosen so that this approximates the desired imaginary-time evolution, for example `exp(-beta H)` or `exp(-beta H / 2)`, depending on the convention used in the experiment.
+In the notation of the paper, GQEVT implements a transformation of the normalized Hamiltonian, written as approximately `p(H / alpha)`, where `alpha` is a block-encoding normalization.
+For a Gibbs operator, the polynomial must be chosen so that this approximates the desired imaginary-time evolution, for example `exp(-beta H)`.

 ## Outputs